 So, essentially, a USB bitcoin miner is the hardware you need to mine BTC, but in a small and compact size.
 A run-of-the-mill BTC miner is built on an ASIC process and is about the size of a shoebox, while the USB bitcoin miner is much smaller and can fit in your pocket.

 The History Behind It

-Luckily for those who wanted to participate in the process of mining, technology has been quick to evolve and thus has made it possible for mining to be done on home computers.
-Of course, there are still some issues, like a large amount of power that is needed and limitations of the profit you can really produce.
-However, the process of mining itself, and its efficiency, in particular, have improved a lot over the years, as a result of better hardware.
+Luckily for those who wanted to participate in the mining process, technology has quickly evolved and thus has made mining possible on home computers.
+Of course, there are still some issues, like a large amount of needed power and limitations of the profit you can produce.
+However, the mining process has improved a lot over the years due to better hardware.

-Initially, bitcoin mining was carried out with the regularly Central Processing Unit (CPU), which is an important component of a normal computer.
-Then, the efficiency of mining was increased by using Graphic Processing Units (GPUs), which are relatively faster.
+Initially, bitcoin mining was carried out with the regular Central Processing Unit (CPU), an important component of a normal computer.
+Then, the mining efficiency was increased using Graphic Processing Units (GPUs), which are relatively faster.

-Thereafter, the Field Programmable Gate Arrays (FPGAs) came into use.
+After that, Field Programmable Gate Arrays (FPGAs) came into use.
 These were more efficient than CPUs and GPUs.
 They performed the calculations to find the hash much faster than the previous technologies.
-FPGA’s were the first kind of mining device that allowed for the connectivity of USB bitcoin miners.
+FPGAs were the first kind of mining device that allowed for the connectivity of USB bitcoin miners.